-Item maps illustrate the knowledge and skills demonstrated by students performing at different scale points on the 2014 NAEP geography assessment.
-In order to provide additional context, the cut points for the three NAEP achievement levels are marked on the item maps.
-The map location for each question represents the probability that, for a given score point, 65 percent of the students for a constructed-response question and 74 percent of the students for a four-option multiple-choice question answered that question successfully.
+Item maps illustrate the knowledge and skills demonstrated by students performing at different scale points on the NAEP geography assessments.
+In order to provide additional context, the cut points for the three NAEP achievement levels are marked on the item map.
+The map location for each question represents the scale score attained by students who had a 65 percent probability of obtaining credit at a specific level of constructed-response questions or selected-response questions that don't involve a guessing factor, a 74 percent probability of correctly answering a four-option multiple-choice question, or a 72 percent probability of correctly answering a five-option multiple-choice question in certain subjects.
 For constructed-response questions, responses may be completely or partially correct; therefore, different types of responses to the same question could map onto the scale at different score levels.

-Approximately 20 to 30 geography questions from the 2014 assessment have been selected and placed on an item map grade 8.
+Approximately 20 to 30 geography questions from the 2018 assessment have been selected and placed on an item map for grade 8.

 The average scores and percentages presented on this website are estimates because they are based on representative samples of students rather than on the entire population of students.
 Moreover, the collection of subject-area questions used at each grade level is but a sample of the many questions that could have been asked.
 As such, NAEP results are subject to a measure of uncertainty, reflected in the standard error of the estimates.
 The standard errors for the estimated scale scores and percentages in the figures and tables presented on this website are available through the NAEP Data Explorer.

-Results are provided for groups of students defined by shared characteristics—gender, race/ethnicity, eligibility for free/reduced-price school lunch, highest level of parental education, type of school and location, students with disabilities, and students identified as English language learners.
+Results are provided for groups of students defined by shared characteristics—race/ethnicity, gender, eligibility for free/reduced-price school lunch, highest level of parental education, type of school, charter school, type of school location, region of the country, status as students with disabilities, and status as students identified as English learners.
 Based on participation rate criteria, results are reported for various student populations only when sufficient numbers of students and adequate school representation are present.
 The minimum requirement is at least 62 students in a particular group from at least five primary sampling units (PSUs).
 However, the data for all students, regardless of whether their group was reported separately, were included in computing overall results.
 Explanations of the reporting groups are presented below.